 UCSF Osher Center for Integrative Medicine

-The UCSF Osher Center for Integrative Medicine is a premier integrative health resource in the San Francisco Bay Area and beyond.
+The UCSF Osher Center for Integrative Medicine is a premier integrative health resource for the San Francisco Bay Area and beyond.
 The first program of its kind to offer fully developed programs in research, education and patient care, the Center strives to successfully integrate modern medicine, healthy lifestyle practices, and established healing approaches from around the globe.
 This effort meets the need for a new model of care and daily living that promotes healing and well-being of the whole person — mind, body and spirit.

 Due to an internal directive at UC to move all sites to Drupal, the Osher Center site was slated for an upgrade.
-The timing was serendipitous as the content had become outdated and disorganized, to the point where audiences had trouble finding up to date information.
-Additionally, the site also wasn’t appealing from a visual standpoint, with no warmth and comfort to offer.
+The timing was serendipitous as the site’s content had become outdated and disorganized, to the point where audiences had trouble finding up to date information.
+Additionally, the site also wasn’t appealing to patients from a visual standpoint, with no warmth and comfort to offer.
 With a five-month long timeframe, Kanopi was tasked with doing a full end-to-end project involving strategy, design, and development to create a site that worked for a variety of audiences that included patients, fellows, donors, students, and community members.

 To improve the user experience, a new site map and set of wireframes were created to ensure clear pathways to important information.
 Using the UCSF Drupal distribution, as well as taking direction from existing UC brand guidelines, Kanopi extended the existing pattern library to meet all the needs for the new Osher Center site.
 The distribution was also expanded to include flexible layouts so that editors had the ability to confidently populate pages with whatever content was needed to make that layout work.